Wu Guanzhong: Life

 In 1946 Wu applied for one of the two art study abroad spots and was the best applicant who applied; this was in part to his French language studies.
 1947 traveled to Paris to study at the Ecole Nationale Supérieure des Beaux Arts on the government scholarship.
 Even though France was still recovering from World War II, Wu was completely enthralled with the art he saw there.
 He visited all of the city's major museums within the first few days of his arrival.
 Wu was always a tremendous fan of French and European art.
 While in Europe, Wu realized that the many cultural and religious differences between Europe and China made it difficult for him to understand and appreciate some of the art.
-He took great interest in the modern art of France, especailly Post-Impressionists like van Gogh, Gauguin and Cézanne.
+He took great interest in the modern art of France, especially Post-Impressionists such as van Gogh, Gauguin and Cézanne.
 Wu loved van Gogh the most because of van Gogh’s passion for art and the internal torment he endured.
 He also identified with the hardships that Gauguin felt when he left Paris for a South Pacific island in order to find his own personal ideal.
 Wu's trip to France helped him grasp the idea of form and the basic meaning of art.
 The study abroad trip also led to formalism becoming the basic underlying element of his art and studying in France helped him better understand formalism.

 Wu returned to China in the summer of 1950 to the excitement that was brought by the new People’s Republic of China government.
 The government assigned jobs to all of the returning students who came back after the new government took control.
 Everyone felt anxious and excited to contribute to the building of a new nation.
 Wu introduced aspects of Western art to his students at the Central Academy of Fine Art in Beijing, where he taught from 1950 to 1953.
 He was excited to be the first Chinese artist to return from France with knowledge and theoretical framework for French modernism.
 While teaching, many peers criticized him because of jealousy over his job and because he was the only painter practicing formalism.
 The Academy was known to have been dominated by social realism, and Wu was called "a fortress of bourgeois formalism".
 The issues became so bad he could no longer stay at the Central Academy and transferred.
 Between 1953 and 1964 he taught at Tsinghua University, and then Beijing Fine Arts Normal College.
 As a professor Wu was able to take many trips around the country and discover the expanse that was the new China.
 Wu was full of ambition and energy and travelled to many locations where his peers wouldn’t go.
 He enjoyed the freedom of travel, which allowed him to paint or sketch wherever and whenever he wanted.
 This is when Wu made a transition to landscape since he travelled all over the country.
 He was later appointed a Professor at the Central Institute of Arts and Crafts, Beijing in 1964.